ricochet2200/go-steering/README.md

-# go-pong
+# Go Steering
-Pong using go and web assembly
+This library is intended to be a go implementation of OpenSteer.
+However this project doesn't work and is pretty much abandoned.

 ##
 Copy the wasm_exec.js file to your project's directory